Today all forms of media can be accessed from virtually anywhere. Mass Communication

 A Mass Communication major will help you to develop the use of practical skills, as

-Majors learn how the various fields in mass communication are structured and function, and broaden their understanding of how the media are converging and the consequences
+well as come away with an in-depth knowledge of the effects of the mass media on society.
+Majors learn how the various fields in mass communication are structured and function, and broaden their understanding of how the media has shifted in a digital landscape.

-major prepares you for career options, especially in the broadly defined fields of
+This major prepares you for career options, especially in the broadly defined fields

 Journalism and New Media Track